srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module08.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 08 - Implement Azure Functions
+# Lab Scenario Preview: Lab 08 - Implement Azure Functions

-### Lab overview
+## Lab overview

 In this walkthrough, we will create a Function App to display a Hello message when there is an HTTP request.